svera/coreander/README.md

 * Read indexed epubs and PDFs from Coreander's interface thanks to [foliate-js](https://github.com/johnfactotum/foliate-js).
 * Restrictable access only to registered users.
 * Upload documents through the web interface.
+* Download as kepub (epub for Kobo devices) converted on the fly thanks to [Kepubify](https://github.com/pgaskin/kepubify).

 ## Installation